ShaikMUmarHassan/datasciencecoursera/Getting And Cleaning Data/README.md

 # Getting And Cleaning Data - Week 4 assignment
 This is an assignment for the Getting and Cleaning Data course.

+### Code explaination
+the code combines two datasets namely train and test data. then the required variables are extracted and created anoted dataset having average of each variable in each activity

+### The Algorithm
 The R script, `run_analysis.R`, has following steps:
 1. Download the dataset if it does not already exist in the working directory

 2. Load the activity and feature info